chris-short/devopsish.com/content/post/128/index.md

 [**How companies adopt and apply cloud native infrastructure--from O'Reilly**](https://www.oreilly.com/pub/cpc/224549) — Survey results reveal the path organizations face as they integrate cloud native infrastructure and harness the full power of the cloud. *SPONSORED*

 [Kubernetes, The Open and Scalable Approach to ML Pipelines](https://towardsdatascience.com/kubernetes-the-open-and-scalable-approach-to-ml-pipelines-1e972a965f0d) — Before I left Bankrate, we were trying to get our data scientists to embrace containers and a CI/CD pipeline (we built a rudimentary one for their high CPU and I/O needs).
-This articles helps data nerds embrace a pipeline much like that of software engineering and DevOps teams.
+This article helps data nerds embrace a pipeline much like that of software engineering and DevOps teams.

 [Improve your Dockerfile, ~~best~~ practices](https://dev.to/azure/improve-your-dockerfile-best-practices-5ll)